-With the help of Product Care Manitoba, a year-round HHW depot was set up at the landfill site in the fall of 2012 and since that time, the depot has seen a steady flow of visitors to the facility.
+A year-round HHW depot was set up at the landfill site in the fall of 2012 and since that time, the depot has seen a steady flow of visitors to the facility.
 Landfill staff receive training from Product Care Manitoba and Miller Environmental during regular site visits to ensure the safe and proper handling of these potentially dangerous products takes place.